Simulation#

 Boundary Conditions#

-Fixed vertices: Vertices can be constrained by setting their velocity to zero:
+Fixed vertices: Vertices can be constrained by restoring their prescribed position and setting their velocity to zero:

 where \(\mathcal{F}\) is the set of fixed vertex indices.